 Make it active and collaborative.

 The elements of high-quality instruction are the same, regardless of how the lessons are delivered—in person, online, or both.
-In all cases, students learn more effectively and are more engaged in their education when they’re actively learning, as opposed to simply watching a video or listening to the teacher talk.
+In all cases, students learn more effectively and are more engaged in their education when they’re actively learning, rather than simply watching a video or listening to the teacher talk.
 Students need the opportunity to analyze content, work collaboratively, and solve problems.

-That does not mean direct instruction has no place in hybrid learning; there are going to be times when it’s the most effective way to convey information.
-However, teachers should combine direct instruction with opportunities for more active and collaborative learning as well, in which groups of students work together to discuss the material and create a product that applies their new knowledge.
+That does not mean direct instruction has no place in hybrid learning; there will be times when it’s the most effective way to convey information.
+However, teachers should combine direct instruction with opportunities for more active and collaborative learning, in which groups of students work together to discuss the material and create a product that applies their new knowledge.

 When online learning happens live, think about “resilient pedagogy.”

-When the students who are learning remotely engage in live, synchronous instruction, teachers must make sure the lessons they design apply equally well to students in person and online.
-Teachers should think about how they will create opportunities for students to engage with the content and with each other remotely, how the logistics of assessment will work, and how feedback will be provided.
+When students learning remotely engage in live, synchronous instruction, teachers must ensure the lessons they design apply equally well to in-person and online learners.
+Teachers should consider how they will create opportunities for students to engage with the content and each other remotely, how the logistics of assessment will work, and how feedback will be provided.

 There is an instructional model called “resilient pedagogy” that applies well to synchronous hybrid learning environments.
-It’s an approach in which the teacher designs activities so that anybody can participate just as effectively from wherever they are, whether that’s at home or in the classroom.
-Instead of preparing separate lessons for different learning modalities (in person, synchronous online, or asynchronous online), the teacher plans lessons and activities that are flexible enough to be completed using any of these modalities.
+It’s an approach in which the teacher designs activities so that anyone can participate just as effectively, wherever they are, whether at home or in the classroom.
+Instead of preparing separate lessons for different learning modalities (in-person, synchronous online, or asynchronous online), the teacher plans lessons and activities that are flexible enough to be completed using any of these modalities.

 When online learning is asynchronous, match the activities with the learning mode.

-If remote students are learning on their own, instead of joining the class through live video conferencing, teachers should consider which types of activities are best suited for online versus in-person learning.
-For instance, the teacher might have students watch a short video to learn about a topic at home, and then use in-person class time to discuss the ideas or lead hands-on, deeper-learning activities that are easier to support when the teacher can facilitate them in person.
+If remote students are learning on their own rather than joining the class via live video conferencing, teachers should consider which activities are best suited to online versus in-person learning.
+For instance, the teacher might have students watch a short video at home to learn about a topic, and then use in-person class time to discuss the ideas or lead hands-on, deeper-learning activities that are easier to support when the teacher can facilitate them in person.

 Five Essential Technologies for Making Hybrid Learning Work